-consisting of conversion of the existing chlorine contact chamber to a state-of-the-art ultraviolet disinfection (UV); a new headworks structure; the replacement of eight existing aerators with new higher-capacity units, including variable frequency drives; the construction of a 100-ft clarifier; and the construction of two new 9-million-gal reject water storage tanks, including a reject pump station.
+consisting of conversion of the existing chlorine contact chamber to a state-of-the-art ultraviolet disinfection (UV); a new headworks structure; the replacement of eight existing aerators with new higher capacity units, including variable frequency drives; the construction of a 100-foot clarifier; and the construction of two new nine-million gallon reject water storage tanks, including a reject pump station.
 Three emergency generators were also added, with upgrades to the existing reclaimed water and plant service water pump station.
-Finally, installation of modern SCADA with security camera, associated site work and electrical controls was completed.
+Finally, installation of modern SCADA with security camera, associated site work, and electrical controls were completed.

-In July 2016, General Electric’s (GE) ultrafiltration and reverse osmosis units and Xylem’s Wedeco MiPro portable trailer-based pilot plant was used for a UV/peroxide advanced oxidation process (AOP) to produce potable reclaimed water at the Falkenburg Water Reclamation Facility (WRF).
-Tetra Tech–a provider of consulting, engineering and technical services–collaborated with the WateReuse Assn., Xylem and GE to design, build and operate the direct potable reuse pilot purification process to treat reclaimed effluent wastewater to comply with U.S. Environmental Protection Agency (EPA) drinking water standards.
+In July 2016, GE’s UF and reverse osmosis units and Xylem’s Wedeco MiPro™ portable trailer-based pilot plant was used for UV/peroxide advanced oxidation process (AOP) to produce potable reclaimed water at the Falkenburg WRF (Water Reclamation Facility).
+Tetra Tech–a provider of consulting, engineering, and technical services–collaborated with the WateReuse Association, Xylem, and GE to design, build, and operate the direct potable reuse pilot purification process to treat reclaimed effluent wastewater to comply with EPA drinking water standards.

 At the WRF, Tetra Tech’s design for the pilot system put water through an additional, stringent purification process, following full advanced treatment.
-Tertiary treatment with ultrafiltration, reverse osmosis and Xylem’s Wedeco MiPro AOP with UV and peroxide follow biological nutrient removal and UV disinfection.
-The treated water was tested for primary and secondary drinking water standards, as well as non-regulated microconstituents, pharmaceuticals and personal care products.
+Biological nutrient removal and UV disinfection are followed by tertiary treatment with ultrafiltration, reverse osmosis, and Xylem’s Wedco MiPro™ AOP with UV and peroxide.
+The treated water was tested for primary and secondary drinking water standards, as well as non-regulated microconstituents, pharmaceuticals, and personal care products.

 The WRF is staffed around the clock, seven days per week by personnel certified in wastewater treatment.
 Operational staff is responsible for collecting and analyzing random samples throughout the system to ensure compliance with permit conditions, as well as preparing and submitting all required reports to the regulatory agencies.

-The beers were sampled at the 2016 Annual WaterReuse Symposium in Tampa, where judges awarded cash prizes and medals for first, second and third places in four sub-categories of beer.
-The beer samples were also showcased at the October 2016 WEFTEC conference in New Orleans and will be taken on the road in 2017 with panel discussions, workshops and beer tastings at water events throughout the U.S.
+The beers were sampled at the 2016 Annual WaterReuse Symposium in Tampa where judges awarded cash prizes and medals for first, second, and third places in four sub-categories of beer.
+The beer samples were also showcased at the October 2016 WEFTEC conference in New Orleans and will be taken on the road in 2017 with panel discussions, workshops, and beer tastings at water events throughout the US.

-All in all, the beers brewed with potable reclaimed water received high praise and kudos from the judges, participants and consumers, who were all glad that this water was recycled for the highest purpose - brewing beer.
+All in all, the beers brewed with potable reclaimed water received high praise and kudos from the judges, participants, and consumers, who were all glad that this water was recycled for the highest purpose - brewing beer!